Rhetorical device: Simile

-Simile compares two different things that resemble each other in at least one way using like or as to explain the comparison.
-For example, the as... as construction as compared to metaphor which is direct equivalence.
+Simile compares two different things that resemble each other in at least one way using "like" or "as" to explain the comparison.

-In the following example, the nurse compares Romeo's manners and behaviour to a lamb.

-Another example can be seen in a conversation between Emilia and Othello.

 Metonymy

 Metonymy is a figure of speech where a thing or concept is referred to indirectly by the name of an attribute or adjunct for that of the thing meant.
+For example, "crown" to denote king or queen.